 - 2.1 Local communities are those that are most affected by development in their areas and are also those who know the most about their neighbourhood.
-There are many benefits to involving local communities in considering planning applications for their area, as well as in plans for the locality and the borough. - 2.2 These include: - benefiting from the detailed local knowledge, expertise and perspective of local people, businesses, organisations and community groups; - · greater support for policies, strategies and decisions; - · community commitment to the future development of their area; and - improving the quality of life, and of the built and natural environment, within Camden.
+There are many benefits to involving local communities in the planning process. - 2.2 These include: - benefiting from the detailed local knowledge, expertise and perspective of local people, businesses, organisations and community groups; - greater support for policies, strategies and decisions; - community commitment to the future development of their area; and - improving the quality of life, and of the built and natural environment, within Camden.